There is now a wide range of non-dairy alternative cheeses available. We pick the best of the bunch.

 Some of the imported products list their salt content rather than sodium.
 One gram of salt has around 390mg sodium.

 We recommend choosing vegan cheese alternatives that contain 720mg or less sodium per 100g.

 Dairy-based cheese is a good source of calcium, with around 600mg-700mg per 100g.
 Many vegan cheese alternatives don’t contain calcium.
-If you were counting on cheese as a source of calcium before changing to a vegan alternative, then choose a calcium-fortified vegan cheese alternative, such as some of the Sheese and Angel Food products.
+If you were counting on cheese as a source of calcium before changing to a vegan alternative, then choose a calcium-fortified vegan cheese alternative.

 Use these criteria to compare vegan cheese alternatives: